waiwera/waiwera/doc/user/setup_boundaries.rst

 In the finite volume framework (see :ref:`finite_volume_discretisation`), a specified flux through a boundary face (which would otherwise be zero) is formally identical to adding a source term to the cell just inside the boundary.
 In either case, a term is simply added to the right-hand side of the discretised conservation equations for that cell.

 Hence, it is not necessary to provide a separate mechanism for implementing Neumann boundary conditions, as they can always be implemented using equivalent source terms instead (see :ref:`source_terms`).

+:ref:`no_flux_bcs` are a special case of Neumann boundary conditions in which the flux is zero.
+As boundaries are no-flux by default in Waiwera, it is not necessary to specify them explicitly.